frankwallis/plugin-typescript/README.md

   }
 ```

-If all js files have typings files typings are present for all js files in the package set ```"typings": true```.
-If typings are in a single bundled file then specify the path of that file, relative to the root of the project.
+If external typings are present for all js files in the package set ```"typings": true```.
+If external typings are in a single bundled file then specify the path of that file, relative to the root of the project.
 For more information on setting SystemJS metadata, see [here](https://github.com/systemjs/systemjs/blob/master/docs/config-api.md#packages)

 #### Type-checking over Multiple Packages ####